zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

     print("defined classes")
     ```

-6. Unnormalize the images and then iterate over them.
+6. Denormalize the images and then iterate over them.

     ```py
     global image_number